majasma/echo_timestamp/readme.md

 and add the content of ./client/timer_file.txt

 In order to start the service:
-- sudo systemctl daemon-reload
+- systemctl daemon-reload
-- sudo systemctl start echo_timestamp.timer
+- systemctl start echo_timestamp.timer

 To check if the service is running: journalctl -fu echo_timestamp.service